YoungShap/Aviv-Shapira-HackerU-Projects/ReactProject/bcard/README.md

 Admin User:
 Have all the capabilities of business and normal users, plus:
 Access a CRM (Customer Relationship Management) system for managing users and clients.
-Perform administrative tasks, such as adding, editing, or deleting user accounts.
+Perform administrative tasks, such as editing, or deleting user accounts.
 View and manage client data and business card activity.